The 20/10 Cleaning Rule, Florida Edition: A Sustainable Routine for Busy Homes in Greater Tampa Bay

 Key Takeaways

-• 20/10 works because it builds consistency (not perfection).
+• 20/10 works because it builds consistency, not perfection.

 • Short sessions reduce overwhelm and prevent cleaning avoidance.